-Even if you speak loudly for us to hear you, the audio-recording system relies on the microphones to record what you say, and the recording is necessary for transcript preparation or to resolve a dispute over what a transcript says.
+All witness examinations must be conducted from the podium unless otherwise allowed by the Court.
+Even if you speak loudly for us to hear you, the audiorecording system relies on the microphones to record what you say, and the recording is necessary for transcript preparation or to resolve a dispute over what a transcript says.
 Moreover, individuals seated in overflow rooms (if any) cannot hear what is said if attorneys do not speak directly into the microphones.

-f.
+e.
 Reading Deposition Testimony in Place of Live Testimony